 Professional building and pest inspections

 Before signing a contract of sale, consider engaging a qualified building inspector, surveyor or architect to provide a professional building inspection report.
-To find a registered building practitioner, visit the Victorian Building Authority website.
+To find a registered building practitioner, visit Victorian Building Authority (VBA).

 The fee for a professional inspection service is small compared with the cost of buying a property that needs extensive unforeseen repairs.
 A qualified inspector will know what to look for and will see through any cosmetic improvements that cover up faults.